tlaplus/tlaplus/tlatools/org.lamport.tlatools/spec/generate-te-spec-by-default.md

 ## Remaining Work

 Not much work on TLC remains for this feature.
-Ensuring alias expressions are respected & translated into the generated TE spec is all that is left, along with addition of stub alias expressions for users to modify.
+Ensuring alias expressions are translated into the generated TE spec is all that is left.